 ROOM AND MEALS

 You will be housed in Bancroft Hall, the largest single dormitory complex in the United States.
 All rooms are designed for 2 or more people and include desks, a shower and sink area.
 Please note that we cannot accept roommate requests.
-Your meals will be served in the USNA dining facility, King Hall, throughout your stay at USNA.
+Your meals will be served in USNA's dining facility, King Hall, throughout your stay at USNA.
 The first meal served will be dinner on arrival day, and the last meal served will be breakfast on departure day.
 Please note that we CANNOT accommodate food allergies or special diets due to the family style service.

 RULES AND REGULATIONS WHILE RESIDING IN BANCROFT HALL

 Compliance with these rules is mandatory for all students attending Summer Seminar.
 Non-compliance and disregard for these rules may result in immediate dismissal from the program.
-These rules are in addition to the behavioral contract that was included in your application.
+These rules are in addition to the Behavioral Contract that was included in your application.

 1. THE USE OF ALCOHOL OR DRUGS IS STRICTLY PROHIBITED.